brev/numenta-web/packages/numenta.com/pages/papers-videos-and-more/resources/hierarchical-temporal-memory-basics-tutorial.md

 ---

 This video tutorial follows the 2011 HTM whitepaper, and is largely obsolete.
-The content of this tutorial will be replace by
+The content of this tutorial will be replaced by
 [HTM School](https://www.youtube.com/watch?v=XMB0ri4qgwc) (over time).
 **Note:** This video refers to the HTM learning algorithm as the Cortical Learning Algorithm, or CLA; we have recently decided to sunset this term.